rwxrob/zet/20210907135142/README.md

 private on ProtonMail anyway, which is why Gmail is just fine."

-Let's guess that Emily meant stuff like Signal (again we have to guess because she prefers confusing tweets over actual writing).
+Let's guess that Emily meant stuff like Signal (again we have to guess because they prefer confusing tweets over actual writing).
 While it is true that Signal is a much faster form of communication, it's an entirely *different* form of communication.
 You simply cannot send large amounts of data over Signal or Slack and still have a 'man in the